We celebrate differences, stand united as Mountaineers and create spaces where everyone feels welcome and included.

 The Office of the Statler College Dean recognizes exemplary leadership that demonstrates putting the ideals of diversity, equity and inclusion into practical action.
 Awards are presented annually to one staff member, one faculty member, one student and one student organization.

-Statler College: Diversity, Equity and Inclusion = Innovation
+More on the Statler College Excellence in Diversity, Equity and Inclusion Awards

 The Benjamin M. Statler College of Engineering and Mineral Resources has developed programs and resources for their community.